certego/.github/README.dev.md

 ln -s ../../.github/hooks/post-merge
 ```
 Now all changes will be linked and be tested with [*test* project](.github/test/) on every PR.
+**Note:** Links are for the single files.
+If you add directories, move or add files, you need to re-execute (or even modify) the script.

 ### 🕑 Files to update periodically: